-Keep your centre table organised and stylish this Diwali with our handy tips
+Keep your center table organized and stylish this Diwali with our handy living room design tips

 It’s the anchor of the living room – the centre table.
 It’s also the scene of crime where you will find everything from newspapers and magazines to remote controls and stray plates of food.
 It is after all the easiest and most convenient place to reach from the couch.
 But come Diwali, we all need to clean up our act to make way for plates of mithai, puja thalis and more.
 If you’re at a loss on how to organise it, follow our easy tips for a spick and span centre table: